swernimo/capacitor-biometric-auth/README.md

 # capacitor-biometric-plugin

-A capacitor plugin for using biometric features of android and iOS devices
+A capacitor plugin for using biometric features of android and iOS devices.
+This is a capacitor 3 version of the plugin created by Ariel Henández Musa https://github.com/arielhernandezmusa/capacitor-biometric-auth.

 ## Install